rock-java/sqls/README.md

 # jsql
-Map Sql to java object using asm.
+Map sql to java object using asm.

 ## coming sonn!